erwanthomas/learnrx-bdd/README.md

 git clone https://github.com/erwanthomas/learnrx-bdd.git
 cd learnrx-bdd
 npm install
-npm run init
-npm run start
+npm start
 ```

 Then answer the exercises by editing the `exercises/local/*.md` files.
 They will automatically be compiled on save to their javascript-only
 version in the same folder.

-When you want to test your progression, simply run `npm run test`.
+When you want to test your progression, simply run `npm test`.